NithinSravan/Lounge/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.9.
 This is an interactive social media website that allows user to upload games publically.
 Users can make friends by sending friend requests and share he your favourite moments using posts feature.
 Users can compete globally with players and clutch their position on the leaderboard.
+The Angular framework allows for an eaasy cross module communication thus making the site robust.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.